javason22/etl/README.md

 This ETL (Extract, Transform, Load) application was developed using Java, Spring Boot, and Maven.
 It provides APIs for managing CRUD of wagers from the source database and wager summaries from the destination database.
 It also provides API to trigger the ETL transformation, which counts the total wager amounts of each account in each day and writes the summary to the destination database.

+## Features

+- A simple generic Extractor-Transformer-Loader design for high code usability and extensibility
+- Standard RESTful APIs CRUD operations for wagers and wager summaries
+- Pagination for wagers and wager summaries
+- Trigger ETL transformation to summarize the wager amounts by account and day
+- Two versions of ETL transformation
+  - Version 1: Summarize the wager amounts by account and day in Java code
+  - Version 2: Summarize the wager amounts by account and day in MySQL using GROUP BY clause
+- API documentation using Swagger
+- Redis caching for CRUD operations
+- Bloom filter for minimizing the number of database queries
+- Concurrent asynchronous processing for ETL transformation
+- Redis distributed lock for ETL transformation to guarantee only one ETL transformation is running at a time
+- Spring Data JPA for interacting with MySQL databases
+- Redisson for interacting with Redis server
+- Spring Validation for validating the APIs' request
+- Mockito for unit testing

 ## Installation